• Skip to primary navigation

 10. Taste and, if necessary, add some salt.
 I don't but every brand of soy sauce is and everyone's taste buds are different so season to your preference!

-Note: the water content of the mushrooms also mean that the mushrooms sometimes sputter a bit in the oil when browning, so be warned!
-Use a splatter guard if you're worried about oil splatter.
+IMPORTANT: the water content of the mushrooms also mean that the mushrooms sometimes sputter a bit in the oil when browning, so be warned!
+Use a splatter guard if you're worried about oil splatter/ burning yourself.

 🥡 How to Store